How do I dispute a transaction?

 When emailing back this form, please ensure:

-That the form provided is an attachment in a non-editable format (we cannot open saved document/web links)
+• the form provided is an attachment in a non-editable format (e.g. a PDF file is acceptable but we can't open links to saved documents).

 There’s an issue with a purchase or ATM withdrawal